Sharfuddoula: Umpiring career

 In September 2023, he was named as one of the sixteen match officials for 2023 Cricket World Cup, becoming the first Bangladeshi umpire to be named as one of the umpires for the Men's World Cup.
 He was selected to stand in 5 matches as an on-field umpire in the World Cup including a group stage match between Australia and New Zealand.

 In January 2024, he became the second Bangladeshi umpire, after Enamul Haque Moni, to officiate a Test match as a neutral umpire outside Bangladesh, being named as an on-field umpire for the 2nd Test between Australia and West Indies.

-On 28 March 2024, following the International Cricket Council’s annual review and selection process, he became the first Bangladeshi umpire to be included in the Elite Panel of ICC Umpires.
+On 28 March 2024, following the International Cricket Council's annual review and selection process, he became the first Bangladeshi umpire to be included in the Elite Panel of ICC Umpires.
 He replaced South African umpire Marais Erasmus who retired from umpiring in international cricket in February 2024.

 In May 2024, he was named one of the twenty umpires to officiate matches in the 2024 Men's T20 World Cup.

 In December 2024, during the 4th Test of Border–Gavaskar Trophy, one of his decisions as the Third umpire created a controversy when he gave his decision relying on visual evidence instead of going with technological evidence.
 However, His decision was praised and backed by several cricket experts including Simon Taufel, Ricky Ponting, Ravi Shastri, Michael Vaughan and Rohit Sharma, the captain of Indian cricket team.

-In February 2025, he was named one of the match officials for 2025 ICC Champions Trophy.
+In February 2025, he was named one of the match officials for 2025 Champions Trophy.

+In January 2026, he was named one of the match officials for 2026 Men's T20 World Cup.